camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 can be used.
 Those expressions can use process variables, CDI or Spring beans.
 As already noted, an instance of the Java class is shared among all process-instances in a service task.
-To have dynamic injection of values in fields, you can inject value and method expressions in a `org.camunda.bpm.engine.delegate.Expression` which can be evaluated/invoked using the `DelegateExecution` passed in the `execute` method.
+To have dynamic injection of values in fields, you can inject value and method expressions in an `org.camunda.bpm.engine.delegate.Expression` which can be evaluated/invoked using the `DelegateExecution` passed in the `execute` method.